racheliurui/markdown/Trending/MachineLearning/MachineLearning.md

 ## What is Machine Learning

 Two definitions of Machine Learning are offered.

-* Arthur Samuel described it as: "the field of study that gives computers the ability to learn without being explicitly programmed."
-This is an older, informal definition.

 * Tom Mitchell provides a more modern definition: "A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E."